Chai-B/DSA/README.md

 # DSA

-This repo consists of my daily DSA question practise and concepts.
+This repo consists of my daily DSA question practice and concepts.